foldda/charian/README.md

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

-By serializing arbitrary data objects into strings, Charian allows flexible cross-program data exchange using only generic data exchange methods and protocols, as opposed to the traditional approach of building data model-dependent custom pipelines, Charian allows envisioning of [a new data communication ecosystem that provides unified data communication between collaborative programs](#the-big-picture).
+By serializing arbitrary data objects into strings, Charian allows flexible cross-program data exchange using only generic data exchange methods and protocols, as opposed to the traditional approach of building data-model-dependent custom pipelines.
+Charian envisions [a new data communication ecosystem that provides unified data communication between collaborative programs](#the-big-picture).

+From this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
+These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
+In this doco we use the C# API as an example to explain Charian's concept and usage pattern.

 ## Inside the API

-Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java) from this repo.
-These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
-Below we'll use C# syntax to explain the API's concept and usage pattern.

 The C# API contains only two defined types: **class Rda** and **interface IRda**.